-The government's generous support, topped up with contributions from the member universities and external funds won as a result of it, have allowed Bio4Energy to expand from the initial 44 to 235 researchers (in March 2014 - and hovering between 235 and 250 members in 2015), originating from a number of countries but now affiliated with one or more of Bio4Energy's founding partners.
+The government's generous support, topped up with contributions from the member universities and external funds won as a result of it, have allowed Bio4Energy to expand from the initial 44 to 220 researchers in February 2020, originating from a number of countries but affiliated with one or more of Bio4Energy's founding member organisations.
 In 2009, more than 20 industrial companies pledged their support for the creation of Bio4Energy by signing letters of endorsement.

 We thank Bio4Energy, a Strategic Research Environment appointed by the Swedish government, for supporting this work.